JNP-Solutions/Slacken/README.md

 ### Obtaining a pre-built genomic library

-We provide pre-built libraries in a public S3 bucket at s3://onr-emr.
+We provide a pre-built library in a public S3 bucket at s3://slacken-sbi.
 The current version is based on RefSeq release 224.

-They may be obtained from:

-RSPC (RefSeq prefer complete):

-* Slacken index (1.8 TB): s3://onr-emr/keep/rspc_35_31_s7/
-* Bracken weights: s3://onr-emr/keep/std_35_31_s7_bracken/
-* Genomes location for dynamic libraries (1.8 TB): s3://onr-emr/refseq-224pc/
-* Taxonomy: s3://onr-emr/keep/rspc_35_31_s7_taxonomy/

 Standard (corresponds to Kraken 2 standard library):

+* Compressed bundle for download (164 GB): https://s3.amazonaws.com/slacken-sbi/library/standard-224c.tar.gz
-* Slacken index (276 GB): s3://onr-emr/keep/std_35_31_s7/
+* Slacken index: s3://slacken-sbi/library/standard-224c/std_35_31_s7/
-* Bracken weights: s3://onr-emr/keep/std_35_31_s7_bracken/
+* Bracken weights: s3://slacken-sbi/library/standard-224c/std_35_31_s7_bracken/
-* Genomes location for dynamic libraries: s3://onr-emr/standard-224c/
+* Genomes location for dynamic libraries: s3://slacken-sbi/library/standard-224c/
-* Taxonomy: s3://onr-emr/keep/std_35_31_s7_taxonomy/
+* Taxonomy: s3://slacken-sbi/library/standard-224c/std_35_31_s7_taxonomy/

 The libraries are hosted in the us-east-1 region of AWS, and when running AWS EMR in that region, these libraries may be accessed directly from the public S3 bucket without downloading them.

-TODO: properties file/directory structure

 TODO: step by step instructions for using